Suvikshapathariya93/Interview-Questions-on-SQL/Theoretical SQL Questions and Answers README.md

-## This section covers SQL theoretical questions, ranging from basic to advanced, for interview preparation.
+## Gearing up for an SQL interview?
+This section is packed with theory questions that range from simple to challenging to help you get ready with confidence.

 ## Basic SQL Questions